insurance dispute arbitration in Philadelphia, Pennsylvania 19184

 On April 3, 2022, Langston’s cherished café suffered significant water damage caused by a neighboring plumbing failure.
 Her insurance policy—taken out mere months earlier—promised coverage up to $150,000 for property damage.
 Langston promptly filed a claim for $85,436, which included repairs, lost inventory, and business interruption losses.

 The hearing took place on March 15, 2023, before arbitrator Margaret Hallowell, at the historic Insurance Exchange Building in Center City.
 Tensions ran high as expert witnesses delivered conflicting testimony.
-Langston’s structural engineer, David Chen, argued that the damages were sudden and directly tied to the plumbing incident, estimating repair costs at $78,000 alone.
+Langston’s structural engineer, the claimant, argued that the damages were sudden and directly tied to the plumbing incident, estimating repair costs at $78,000 alone.
 Meanwhile, Union Guard’s adjuster presented photos suggesting long-term wear and tear, significantly reducing liability.

 The ruling marked a bittersweet victory for Langston.
 While not reaching the full claim amount, the arbitration restored her business’s financial footing and underscored the challenges small policyholders face against larger insurers.
 Speaking after the hearing, Langston remarked, “It was exhausting, but standing up for what’s fair makes all the difference.”